Parsa307/ReLGL-Android-Menu-OSS/README.md

 # Introduction
 ![GitHub](https://img.shields.io/github/license/Parsa307/ReLGL-Android-Menu?style=flat-square)

-Continuing the Legacy of LGLTeam, requires Android Studio Doesn't compile with AIDE! for Mobile Users Please use GitHub Actions!
+Continuing the Legacy of LGLTeam!

-This project is continuing the legacy of LGL Mod Menu!

 Is in WIP!
 Please be patient!
 Open Issues if any bugs are found.
 Before opening any issues, check [Known issues](https://github.com/Parsa307/ReLGL-Android-Menu/issues/2)